MTF Transgender Transition Timeline

 Along with these big steps, trans women and transfeminine people will often start expressing their gender identity outwardly, particularly through their clothing, hair, makeup, and other methods such as tucking and non-surgical breast enhancement.
-If you’re interested, you can check out our MTF tucking underwear on our website here.

 For many trans women and transfeminine people, hair removal is considered an important part of their transition.
 The presence of unwanted hair on the face and the body can be distressing for many, so the need for safe and effective methods for hair removal becomes apparent.
 Luckily, there are a number of hair removal methods that are uniquely suited to each person’s needs and preferences!

 While hormone replacement therapy (HRT) naturally helps with the hair removal process because of increased levels of estrogen in the body, it's still worth considering these alternatives, which often show fast results.
 Some of these methods include laser hair removal, electrolysis, waxing, shaving, and epilating creams.
 Each of these methods come with their own advantages and disadvantages, so it’s important to read up on which method is right for you.
 You can read more about the laser hair removal procedure here.